---

 Response (200): `{ "calldata": "0x...", "transaction": { "to": "0x...", "chainId": 8453, "value": "0", "data": "0x..." } }`.
 Submit the `transaction` object via Bankr API or wallet.

 **Flow:** Call `/v1/bonus/status?epochs=42` to see if epoch 42 is a bonus epoch and if claims are open.
-If `isBonusEpoch && claimsOpen`, call `/v1/bonus/claim-calldata?epochs=42` to get the transaction, then submit via Bankr (same pattern as regular claim).
+If `isBonusEpoch && claimsOpen`, call `/v1/bonus/claim-calldata?epochs=42` to get the transaction, then broadcast it (Bankr `POST /wallet/submit` or `cast send` — same pattern as regular claim).
 If not a bonus epoch, use the regular `GET /v1/claim-calldata` flow above.

 **Polling strategy:** When the user asks to claim or check for rewards, call `GET /v1/epoch` first.
 If `prevEpochId` exists and you mined in that epoch, try claiming it.
 You can poll every few hours (or at epoch boundaries) to catch epochs that are funded **and** finalized.
 If a claim reverts, the epoch may not be funded or not yet finalized — try again later.

-**Natural language** (via `POST /agent/prompt`) — ONLY for:
+**Natural language** (`POST /agent/prompt`) — ONLY for off-contract helpers:

 - Checking balances: `"what are my balances on base?"`